Two Children Were Possibly Bitten By Sharks Off Long Island

-Just off the coast of Fire Island, Long Island in New York, multiple reports came poring in on Wednesday saying that a 12 year-old girl, Lola Pollina, and a 13 year-old boy were involved in a possible shark attack.
-The young girl was playing in the water at Sailor’s Haven beach, and the boy was stated to be boogie boarding off Atlantique Beachwhen when the alleged shark attacks occurred, reports the New Jersey Real Time News.
+Just off the coast of Fire Island, Long Island, in New York, multiple reports came poring in on Wednesday saying that a 12-year-old girl, Lola Pollina, and a 13-year-old boy were involved in a possible shark attack.
+The young girl was playing in the water at Sailor’s Haven beach and the boy was stated to be boogie boarding off Atlantique Beach when the alleged shark attacks occurred, reports the New Jersey Real Time News.

 According to reports, these attacks happened around noon.
 The two beaches where the children were hurt are less than five miles apart.
 Journalists at the New Jersey Real Time News were informed to the extent of the children’s injuries.
 Both of them suffered wounds to their legs, and no injuries were life threatening.

-Officials closed the beaches immediately, following the incidents.
-A spokesperson from the National Park Service told reporters that neither of these incidents have been confirmed as shark attacks.
+Officials closed the beaches immediately following the incidents.
+A spokesperson from the National Park Service told reporters that neither of these incidents has been confirmed as shark attacks.
 These same officials who closed the beaches claim no shark was spotted by witnesses.
 Examiners did, however, remove a tooth from the boy’s leg, and are currently further investigating.

 RT @fox5ny: BREAKING: Image shows bite marks from a possible shark attack in the waters off of Fire Island. https://t.co/7Z4ORImXsD pic.twitter.com/HrBzso92Oa